-Scope Imposition of the DST in France requires four cumulative conditions: Existence of a taxable service 2 categories of in-scope services, divided into two sub-categories: Digital intermediation services Marketplaces Networking Target online advertising services Sale of data for the purpose of online targeted advertising Location of the taxable service in France Receipt of income in return for the taxable service Satisfaction of the revenue thresholds for application of the DST, determined on the basis of all entities that are directly or indirectly affiliated based on control Rate 3% (on revenues in-scope of the DST) Thresholds Gross amounts received from worldwide taxable services (as defined by the French DST law) more than EUR750m and gross amounts received from deemed French taxable services (as defined by the French by the French by the French DST law) more than EUR750m and gross amounts received from deemed French taxable services (as defined by the French by the French by the French DST law i.e., based on the computation of the so-called French presence ratio which is different for each sub-category of in-scope services) more than EUR25m Exclusions Certain regulated financial services; provision of a digital interface by which a person or entity uses it as a single or main basis for providing users with digital content, communication services, payment services, services exclusively provided intragroup, direct sale of goods or services online, and nontargeted advertising Effective date 1 January 2019
+Scope Imposition of the DST in France requires four cumulative conditions: Existence of a taxable service 2 categories of in-scope services, divided into two sub-categories: Digital intermediation services Marketplaces Networking Target online advertising services Targeting services Sale of data for the purpose of online targeted advertising Location of the taxable service in France Receipt of income in return for the taxable service Rate Satisfaction of the revenue thresholds for application of the DST, determined on the basis of all entities that are directly or indirectly affiliated based on control 3% (on revenues in-scope of the DST) Thresholds Gross amounts received from worldwide taxable services (as defined by the French DST law) more than EUR750m and gross amounts received from deemed French taxable services (as defined by the French by the French by the French DST law i.e., based on the computation of the so-called French presence ratio which is different for each sub-category of in-scope services) more than EUR25m Exclusions Certain regulated financial services; provision of a digital interface by which a person or entity uses it as a single or main basis for providing users with digital content, communication services, payment services, services exclusively provided intragroup, direct sale of goods or services online, and nontargeted advertising Effective date 1 January 2019

-9. Ghana
+10. Ghana

-Status VAT on Electronic Commerce and Telecommunications services provided by non-resident persons Under Ghana's VAT law, unregistered non-resident persons who provide telecommunication services or electronic commerce for use or enjoyment in the country other than through a VAT-registered agent are required to register and account for VAT and related levies.
-A non-resident person who fails to register and/or issue electronic invoice as required by law will be exposed to interest, penalty surcharges, and other restrictions including A penalty of not more than three times the amount of tax on taxable supplies payable from the time the person was required to register until the time the person complies with the law; and Restriction on sovereign digital space of Ghana until the person fulfils its obligations.
+VAT on Electronic Commerce and Telecommunications services provided by non-resident persons Under Ghana's VAT law, unregistered non-resident persons who provide telecommunication services or electronic commerce for use or enjoyment in the country other than through a VAT-registered agent are required to register and account for VAT and related levies.
+Status A non-resident person who fails to register and/or issue electronic invoice as required by the VAT law will be exposed to interest, penalty surcharges, and other restrictions including Status A penalty of not more than three times the amount of tax on taxable supplies payable from the time the person was required to register until the time the person complies with the VAT law; and Restriction on sovereign digital space of Ghana until the person fulfils its obligations. • In Ghana digital service tax falls within the domain of electronic commerce.
+Thus, electronic commerce is defined to include a business transaction, including a digital service that Social networking Online gaming Scope With the VAT law; and Restriction on sovereign digital space of Ghana until the person fulfils its obligations.
 Scope In Ghana digital service tax falls within the domain of electronic commerce.
-Thus, electronic commerce is defined to include a business transaction, including a digital service that takes place through the electronic transmission of data over a communication network such as the internet.
+Thus, electronic commerce is defined to include a businest takes place through the electronic transmission of data over a communication network such as the internet.
 Digital service is defined to include Social networking Online gaming Cloud services Video or audio streaming Digital marketplace operations; and Online advertisement services.
+Beyond electronic commerce, non-residents are exposed to VAT on their telecommunication transaction services with persons in Ghama in The transmission, or reception of signals Cloud services Video or audio streaming Digital marketplace operations; and Online advertisement services.
 Beyond electronic commerce, non-residents are exposed to VAT on their telecommunication transaction services with persons in Ghana which include services that relates to The transmission, emission, or reception of signals Writings, images and sounds of information of any nature by wire, radio, optical or other electromagnetic systems including the provision of access, transmission, emission, or reception; and Political, social, cultural, artistic, sporting, scientific or entertainment broadcast or events.